adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ## Modules vs components

 Sometimes it's hard to decide whether something is a component or a module.
-For example, you might have a header module containing a logo and a menu.
+For example, we might have a header containing a logo and a menu.
 Are these components or modules?

-In a recent project of mine, it made sense for the logo to be a component of the header.
-But the menu was a module within it.
+In a recent project of mine, it made sense for the logo to be a component and the menu to be a module of its own.

 Ultimately, nobody understands your requirements as well as you do.
 Through experience you'll get a feel for it.
 And if you get it wrong, changing from a component to a module (and vice versa) is easy.

 ## Creating a module

-Let's build a shopping basket module together, which I have simplified for brevity.
+Let's build a shopping basket module together, which we'll simplify for brevity.
 Each product contains a title and a remove button.
 The HTML might be as follows:

 	<div class="basket">
 	  <h2 class="basket-title">Your Basket</h2>